Screenly/Anthias/docs/developer-documentation.md

 - **screenly-viewer.service ->** starts the main viewer (viewer.py) and sets a few user prefs for the X display
 - **screenly-web.service ->** starts the web server (server.py)
 - **screenly-websocket_server_layer.service ->** starts the websocket server, uses zmq for messaging
-- **wifi-connect.service ->** starts the resin/balena wifi-connect program to dynamically set the wifi config on the device via captive portal
 <br>

 #### `/etc/nginx/sites-enabled/`